UK's Electra to return cash as part of financial review

-(In Feb.
-11 story, corrects paragraph 5 to say the company cut the fee paid on its non-core portfolio, not entire portfolio.
-Adds line to clarify fee on core portfolio remains unchanged)

-Electra Private Equity Plc (ELTA.L), one of Britain's oldest private equity firms, said on Wednesday it planned to return 3 percent of its net asset value (NAV) to investors each year through a cash dividend or share buybacks.
+Electra Private Equity Plc, one of Britain's oldest private equity firms, said on Wednesday it planned to return 3 percent of its net asset value (NAV) to investors each year through a cash dividend or share buybacks.

 The decision was one of several financial changes Electra said it would make, following a review it announced in October after a series of meetings with shareholders.